QilinGu/udacity_ml/projects/capstone/README.md

 uses floating point numbers for the sensors, position and angle, and has an infinite state space.

 We replace the state table with a neural network.
 We use the existing state s_t as the input values.
 These are then fed through multiple hidden layers.
-The output layer corresponds to a single neuron for each potential action, which in this case has 3 nodes.
+In our code, the number of nodes in each hidden layer are kept in an array ```n_hidden```.
+The output layer corresponds to a single neuron for each potential action, which in this case yields 3 nodes.
 The neural network then attempts to "learn" the state table by predicting the Q(s,a_i) values for all actions a_i given the state s as input.
 Keeping in line with earlier observations about Q(s,t), we initialize the network with white noise.
 The weights are Gaussian noise about 0, with a standard deviation of 0.01.
 The biases are all positive, again at 0.01, shifting the solution space slightly away from 0.